- Cartell & Write-Off’s

 - UK Write-Off now Irish

 Since its inception in 2002, one of Cartells primary goals was to eradicate the resale of dangerous vehicles.
 While some write-offs are repairable, one must always ensure that they are repaired by qualified personnel with suitable parts.
 An insurer writes off a vehicle when the cost to repair the vehicle to the correct standard using genuine parts is above a certain value relative to the Pre-Accident Value (PAV).
-Furthermore if an insurer sends that vehicle off for repair and there are issues, they would have to take responsibility.
-In these cases, the insurer deems it more cost effective to sell the vehicle for salvage.
+Insurers in the UK are now moving away from a focus on the PAV and instead are examining whether a vehicle has sustained structural or non-structural damage.
+In any event if an insurer sends a vehicle off for repair and there are issues, they would have to take responsibility.
+In these cases, the insurer makes a decision to sell the vehicle for salvage.
 Some of the vehicles are not repairable and have been deemed by an engineer to be suitable only for parts.
-In 2007 Cartell uncovered a huge issue with regard to total loss write offs not making their way to the government file and being returned to the road.
+Cartell has always been a pro-active company anxious to protect the consumer: in 2007 we uncovered a huge issue with regard to total loss write offs not making their way to the Government file and being returned to the road.
 These are the write offs that an engineer determined as structurally unsound and unrepairable.
-It sparked an investigation involving The Dept of Transport including, The Vehicle Registration Unit, Revenue , The Road Safety Authority (RSA) and An Gardai Siochana.
+It sparked an investigation involving The Department of Transport including, the Vehicle Registration Unit, Revenue, the Road Safety Authority (RSA) and An Garda Siochana.
 The result of which ended in over 1,300 people being notified of their vehicles being unfit for Irish Roads.
 The Irish Times broke the story in 2007.
-A breakdown in communication between the Insurance Industry and the Department of Transport meant that Salavage dealers were left to notify the Government of write offs.
-This was like asking a baby to sell Mars bars.
+A breakdown in communication between the Insurance Industry and the Department of Transport meant that Salvage dealers were left to notify the Government of write offs.
 Salvage values were high and unrepairable vehicles were sold and repaired.
-To combat this the Irish Insurers agreed to hand over all their information on Total Loss Write Offs (TWO’s) to the Department of Transport.
+To combat this the Irish Insurers agreed to supply all their information on Total Loss Write Offs (TWO’s) to the Department of Transport.
 Furthermore a “lock down” mechanism now exists to capture these vehicles and prevent them from being taxed and or resold.
 It has been a long and slow process and it’s still far from finished.
-The majority of insurers are uploading their files to the government’s NVDF.
+The majority of insurers are uploading their files to the Government’s NVDF.
 When a Cartell Car Check is carried out, we reference this file and bring you the details that have been uploaded by the insurers.

 Back to top ↑

-A Write-off is a vehicle that has been recorded as written-off or a total loss by an insurance company due to a damage or theft-related insurance claim.
-A damage-related insurance claim means the insurer has decided that the vehicle is uneconomical to repair.
-You should only proceed with the purchase once you are satisfied that the repairs have been carried out to a high standard and that the car is roadworthy.
+A Write-off is a vehicle that has been recorded as written-off by an insurance company due to a damage or theft-related insurance claim.
+Where an insurer deems a write-off repairable (see below) you should only proceed with the purchase once you are satisfied that the repairs have been carried out to a high standard and that the car is roadworthy.
 The only way to be sure about the repair standard is to get a qualified engineer to inspect the vehicle.
-The AA and Cartell can provide this service.
+The AA can provide this service or you can search online for other similar services.
 A theft-related insurance claim indicates that the vehicle has been stolen and an insurance company has paid out a claim on it, leaving them as the legal owner.
 It may have been recovered intact and returned to the road, or in a damaged condition.
-Although write-offs can legitimately be allowed back on the road, almost half are beyond repair or structurally compromised.
+Although write-offs can legitimately be allowed back on the road in certain cases, almost half are beyond repair or structurally compromised.

 Category A The vehicle must be scrapped and no parts or components can be sold other than for scrap.
 Amounts vary but the scrap value rarely covers the cost of recovery and delivery to a scrap yard.
 Category A is severely damaged, total burnout or flood damage with no serviceable parts, or already a stripped out shell.
 In the UK the DVLA will require a “Notification of Destruction”.
 In Ireland this vehicle would have to be disposed of in an authorised treatment facility and have a death certificate issued and the vehicle then becomes End of Life (ELV).